 If you have any questions or concerns about the TEWLS website, you should contact TEWLS.

-Women who come to TEWLS for help are entitled to the highest standards of confidentiality and privacy in relation to information they provide to us.
+Women who come to TEWLS for help are entitled to the highest standards of confidentiality and privacy in relation to the information provided to us.

-Private or personal information is any information that can be sued to personally identify a client or somebody using this service seeking legal advice or assistance.
+Private or personal information is any information that can be used to personally identify a client or somebody using this service and seeking legal advice or assistance.

 When collecting, using, disclosing, storing, securing and disposing your personal information, TEWLS adheres to the requirements of the Information Act 2002 (NT) and the Privacy Act 1988 (Cth), which includes the Australian Privacy Principles.
 The Australian Privacy Principles may be obtained from the website of the Office of the Australian Information Commissioner at www.aoic.gov.au.

 TEWLS will always seek your authority (which means permission or consent) before releasing and discussing any personal information you have shared, unless a Court order and/or legal professional laws require otherwise.
 When we collect personal information, we will, where appropriate and where possible, explain to you why we are collecting the information and how we plan to use it.

 TEWLS staff and volunteers are legally required not to disclose information you give to any other person, except to other TEWLS employees and solely for the purpose of providing legal services.